© Crown copyright 2020

 This is a memorandum of understanding (MoU) between the Department for Education (DfE) and the Grammar School Heads Association (GSHA).
 It sets out the shared aims of both parties and how they will work together and communicate effectively in order to achieve these aims.

-Within the DfE, the School Infrastructure and Access Division will be the main point of contact and team responsible for this work.
+Within the DfE, the School Systems Infrastructure Directorate will be the main point of contact and team responsible for this work.
 They will undertake this work in accordance with ministers’ wishes.

 This MoU covers 2 areas of shared interest:

 - access of pupils from lower income backgrounds to selective schools (‘fair access’)

 - partnership between selective schools and non-selective secondary and primary schools (‘partnership’)

 This MoU sets out shared aims and activity until 2022.

 The government, including DfE, wants a diverse schools system that allows every child to go as far as their talents can take them.

 GSHA have demonstrated commitment to encouraging more disadvantaged pupils to be admitted to selective schools.